 It is common advice from financial advocates, which, according to them, everyone should practice.

-It says that we should put on hold the things that we think is important now, in exchange for better things tomorrow.
+It says that we should hold the things that we think are important now to exchange for better things tomorrow.

 Though it is not wrong, it is also not entirely right.

 We should learn how to live life in balance.
 Enjoy our time today while considering its implications for 10-, 20-, or 30- years into the future.